 She came to the United States in 1977.
-In Chicago, five of her original graphics were selected by the Spertus Museum for their permanent collection.
+In 1978, in Chicago, five of her original graphics were selected by the Spertus Museum for their permanent collection.
 One of her drawings was also selected by the Lyric Opera of Chicago theater for their collection.
 Her art work is also in private collections.
 She participated in a number of exhibitions in Chicago and Russia, and received a number of awards for her graphics works.
 In 2013, as part of the “School of Sidlin” group, one of her paintings, “Portrait of Mother” (1975) was exhibited in the “St. Petersburg” exhibition in the Manege Central Exhibition Hall, Manege Museum, St. Petersburg, Russia.

 In 1987, Natalia graduated with the M.S.
 (Master’s degree in Computer Science) from DePaul University, Chicago, and since then worked as a computer science software engineer and system analyst in IT companies.
 She is now a retired engineer.
 Natalia is the mother of twins, both of whom have graduated colleges, have both the Master’s degrees, and have since moved to different locations in Illinois.
 Natalia resides in Carol Stream, Illinois.

 Having two Master’s degrees in the Art and Design and in Computer Science, she is using this combined knowledge of the art and technology in some of her computer graphics and mixed media artworks.
-For example, in 2016, 2017, 2018, 2021 and 2022, she participated with her computer graphics and mixed media artworks in the West Chicago Banner Art Exhibitions (on Main Str.
-May-Sept).
+For example, in 2016, 2017, 2018, 2021 and 2022, she participated with her computer graphics and mixed media artworks in the West Chicago Banner Art Exhibitions (on Main Street, May-Sept).